 OEKO-TEX® MADE IN GREEN (Global)

-OEKO-TEX® GRÜNER KNOPF (Germany/European Union)
+OEKO-TEX® GRÜNER KNOPF (Germany/EU)

-Nature Plus (Germany / EU)
+Nature Plus (Germany/EU)

 RAL (Germany)